 One great aspect of a CD is that the FDIC will insure deposits of up to $250,000 per depositor at member banks.
 This ensures absolute safety of the principle of those CD’s up to the limit.
 However, this may be a problem if your cash reserves total more than $250k.

 In recent years, we at the American Deposit Management Co.
 (ADM) have leveraged our proprietary fintech to overcome the traditional FDIC / NCUA limits on deposits, including CD’s.
 If you’re not familiar, fintech is short for financial technology and it has disrupted how companies manage their finances.
-This technology allows ADM to spread your cash among their network of hundreds of community banks, which in-turn allows your business to protect up to $100M in cash with FDIC or NCUA insurance.
-This all happens with a 10-minute application and a single deposit, and you keep your current bank.
+This technology allows ADM to spread your cash among their network of hundreds of banks and credit unions, which in-turn allows your business to protect up to $100M in cash with FDIC or NCUA insurance.
+This all happens with a simple application and a single deposit, and you keep your current bank.

 Should your business implement a CD ladder strategy?

 CD ladders can be a good option for those organizations who want to protect cash reserves, have predictable cash flows, and achieve better returns.
-A carefully crafted CD ladder, in conjunction with ADM’s proprietary fintech, can make sure your organization is getting the MOST safety and the MOST return on its cash.
+A carefully crafted CD ladder, in conjunction with ADM’s proprietary fintech, can make sure your organization is getting access to extended safety and nationally competitive returns on its cash.

 The MOST safety and the MOST return for your CD Ladder Strategy